sadministrator/Gasly/README.md

       "message": "The gas information for that block doesn't exist" }`

- - `GET /average?fromTime=toTime=` returns the average gas price within the timeframe specified by `fromTime` and `toTime`, inclusively.
+ - `GET /average?fromTime=toTime=` returns the average gas price within the timeframe specified by `fromTime` and `toTime`, inclusively, in gwei.
    - An example of a successful request:
    `{
       "error": false,